thedevbarbie/thedevbarbie/README.md

-## Hi!!!
-I'm a Dev 👩🏻‍💻
+## Hello, honeypies :) 👩🏻‍💻

-🤍 Started exploring tech to design and build cute girly projects.
+🤍 I began exploring and adoring tech for its cutsy tech UIs, I aspire to build one.
-🚀 Solving DSA questions daily to build a clear understanding of the concepts.
+🚀 Hate it, but I have to keep solving these DSA questions to think analytically!!!

 ## GitHub Stats⚡